D-Mobilelab/cordova-plugin-newton/README.md

 3. Change project properties in XCode: go to Capabilities and set Push Notification to ON

+4. change to ON _Swift 3 @objc Inference_ in the build settings! !!important!!

 ### Android platform

 You need to add the plugin [cordova-plugin-settings-hook](https://www.npmjs.com/package/cordova-plugin-settings-hook) and the following configuration on config.xml file inside the platform android section: